 The VCU Department of Radiology offers a variety of non-CAQ fellowship positions for radiology students.
-Our Department also sponsors eight to ten fellowships each year in a number of subspecialties, enabling fellows to develop specialized skills necessary for a successful career in an academic or private practice setting.
+Our department also sponsors eight to ten fellowships each year in a number of subspecialties, enabling fellows to develop specialized skills necessary for a successful career in an academic or private practice setting.

-The following fellowship programs are available:
+Fellowship Programs: the following fellowship programs are available:

 Abdominal Imaging Fellowship